-Criteria JORC Code explanation Commentary lack of bias) and precision have been established. monitor performance of values near cut-off and near the mean grade of the deposit. • The check sampling results are monitored, and performance issues are communicated to the laboratory if necessary.
-Verification of sampling and assaying The verification of significant intersections by either independent or alternative company personnel.
-Procedure checks have been completed by the Competent Person for exploration results for this announcement. accayg The use of twinned holes.
-Twin holes have not been drilled in these areas.
+Criteria JORC Code explanation Commentary lack of bias) and precision have been established. monitor performance of the mean grade of the d The check sampling res performance issues are laboratory if necessary. ults are monitored, and Verification of sampling and assaying The verification of significant intersections by either independent or alternative company personnel. e been completed by the exploration results for this , • The use of twinned holes.
+Twin holes have not been n drilled in these areas.
 Documentation of primary data, data entry procedures, data verification, data storage (physical and electronic) protocols.
 Sunstone sampling data were imported and validated using Excel.
 Discuss any adjustment to assay data.
-Assay data were not adjusted.
-Core loss intervals are assigned assay values of zero where present.
+Assay data were not adj assigned assay values of usted.
+Core loss intervals are zero where present.
 Location of data points Accuracy and quality of surveys used to locate drill holes (collar and down-hole surveys), trenches, mine workings and other locations used in Mineral Resource estimation.
-Sample co-ordinates are located by GPS and for trench samples measured along the length of the trench.
+Sample co-ordinates are samples measured along located by GPS and for trench the length of the trench.
 Specification of the grid system used.
-Ecuador projection parameters: Parameter Value Reference Ellipsoid International 1924 Semi Major Axis Inverse Flattening (1/f) Type of Projection UTM Zone -17S (Datum PSAD56) Central Meridian: -81.0000 Latitude of Origin 0.0000 Scale on Central Meridian 0.9996 False Northing 10000000 False Easting 500000 Quality and adequacy of topographic control.
-The topographic control was compared against published maps and satellite imagery and found to be good quality.
-Data spacing and distribution Data spacing for reporting of Exploration Results. • The drill core samples were collected from one diamond drill hole from the Alba target, and with sample length generally ranging between 0.5 - 2.0m.
-Whether the data spacing, and distribution is sufficient to establish the degree of geological and grade continuity appropriate for the Mineral Resource and Ore Reserve estimation procedure(s) and classifications applied.
+Ecuador projection para imeters: Parameter Value Reference Ellipsoid International 1924 Semi Major Axis Inverse Flattening (1/f) Type of Projection UTM Zone -17S (Datum PSAD56) Central Meridian: -81.0000 Latitude of Origin 0.0000 Scale on Central Meridian 0.9996 False Northing 10000000 False Easting 500000 Quality and adequacy of topographic control.
+The topographic control v published maps and satell good quality. was compared against lite imagery and found to be Data spacing and distribution Data spacing for reporting of Exploration Results. • The drill core samples were collected from one diamond drill hole from the Alba target, and with sample length generally ranging between 0.5 - 2.0m. distribution Whether the data spacing, and distribution is sufficient to establish the degree of geological and grade continuity appropriate for the Mineral Resource and Ore Reserve estimation procedure(s) and classifications applied.
 The data from these samples does not contribute to any resource estimate nor implies any grade continuity.
 Whether sample compositing has been applied.
 No sample compositing was done.
-Orientation of data in relation to geological Whether the orientation of sampling achieves unbiased sampling of possible structures and the extent to which this is known, considering the deposit type.
-Drilling orientations were appropriate for the interpreted geology providing representative samples. structure If the relationship between the drilling orientation and the orientation of key mineralised structures is considered to have introduced a sampling bias, this should be assessed and reported if material.
-No sampling bias is expected at this stage.
+Orientation of data in relation to geological • Whether the orientation of sampling achieves unbiased sampling of possible structures and the extent to which this is known, considering the deposit type.
+Drilling orientations were appropriate for the interpreted geology providing representative samples. structure • If the relationship between the drilling orientation and the orientation of key mineralised structures is considered to have introduced a sampling bias, this should be assessed and reported if material.
+No sampling bias is expe ected at this stage.